adelekedare/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12 A script that creates directory with set permission.
 13 A script that changes the group owner
 14 A script that changes owner and group owner simultaneously for all files and dir.
-15 A script that changes owner and group owner for a symbolic link
+15 A script that changes owner and group owner for a symbolic link 16 A script that changes the owner of of file if